Siteshgupta123/Employee-Salary-Prediction-Project/README.md

 # Employee Salary Prediction App

 A Streamlit-powered web app that predicts whether an individual's annual salary is likely to exceed ₹50,000 based on demographic and financial attributes.
-Built during internship at Edunet Foundation under IBM mentorship.
+Built during internship at Edunet Foundation under IBM SkillBuild mentorship.

 ---
 ## Project Preview: